 After completion of the current prototype test phase, the LEGO Group plans to make the LEGO Braille Sets available to blind and visually impaired children free of charge through selected organizations from 2020, as the Danish company announced today at the Sustainable Brands Conference in Paris, France.

 “Fewer and fewer blind or visually impaired children are learning to read and write using Braille.
 They often use computer programs, audio books and other technical aids.
-What initially appears to be an advantage, however, can turn out to be disadvantageous.
-Because we know that the people who use Braille are often more independent, have a higher level of education and better prospects for employment.
-We firmly believe that the LEGO Braille bricks help to increase interest in learning Braille.
-We are therefore delighted that the LEGO Foundation is developing this concept further to bring Braille closer to children all over the world. ”Philippe Chazal, French Treasurer of the European Blind Union (EUB)
+What initially appears to be an advantage can, however, prove to be a disadvantage.
+Because we know that the people who use Braille are often more independent, more educated and have better prospects for employment.
+We truly believe that the LEGO Braille Bricks will help increase interest in learning Braille.
+That's why we're excited that the LEGO Foundation is advancing this concept to bring Braille to children around the world.”Philippe Chazal, French Treasurer of the European Blind Union (EUB)

 A LEGO Braille set is expected to contain 250 different LEGO Braille bricks, each of which has an easy-to-touch dot pattern of individual letters, numbers or symbols on the surface.
 Each set contains the matching stones for the alphabet, numbers from zero to nine and math symbols, among other things.
 In order to take family members, teachers and other children without visual impairment into account and to enable a shared play and learning experience, the LEGO Braille bricks are also printed with letters or symbols.

-“Blind and visually impaired children, just like non-restricted children, have dreams and longings for the future.
-They have the same desire to explore the world but are often exposed to involuntary isolation.
-We are sure that children learn best through play and thereby develop important skills such as creativity, teamwork and communication.
-With this project we are creating a playful and integrative approach to learning Braille that will hopefully inspire children, parents, carers, teachers and practitioners around the world as much as we do.
-"John Goodwin, CEO of the LEGO Foundation
+“Blind and visually impaired children, just like children without disabilities, have dreams and longings for the future.
+They share the same desire to explore the world, but often face involuntary isolation.
+We are certain that children learn best through play, thereby developing important skills such as creativity, teamwork and communication.
+With this project we are creating a playful and inclusive approach to learning Braille that we hope will delight children, parents, carers, teachers and practitioners worldwide as much as we do.”John Goodwin, CEO of the LEGO Foundation

 Before the respective market launch, the sets go through extensive test phases, currently in Brazil, Denmark, Great Britain and Norway, in order to meet the different linguistic requirements.
 Germany, France and Spain will follow in the late summer of this year.